prakashnalubolu/Digit-recognition-via-mobile-application/README.md

 6. **UI Overlay**

-   * Display recognized digit string on a transparent `TextView` overlaying the `PreviewView`.
+   * Display recognized digit string on a transparent `digitView` overlaying the `PreviewView`.
    * Show FPS by counting frames in a time window and latency per inference.
    * Use `runOnUiThread` to update UI elements from background threads.